News of Our Church

 Rev. Clare Gromoll chosen for Next Generation Leadership Initiative

-Rev. Clare Gromoll has been admitted into a program at the national setting of the United Church of Christ called Next Generation Leadership Initiative (NGLI).
+Rev. Clare Gromoll (third from right in the back row) has been admitted into a program at the national setting of the United Church of Christ called Next Generation Leadership Initiative (NGLI).
 It’s a six-year leadership development program for clergy who are relatively young, relatively new to the profession, and committed to local church ministry.
-Clare is one of 16 selected from 35 applicants for her NGLI cohort.
+Clare is one of 15 selected from 35 applicants for her NGLI cohort.

-Each year, the Minnesota Conference UCC selects a woman in ministry to be awarded the Leysath award, named after the Reverend Murdale Leysath.
-In 1981 Rev. Leysath was appointed Conference Minister by the Minnesota Conference, overseeing all UCC churches in the state.
-She was the first woman to serve in this role in the history of the UCC.
+Each year, the Minnesota Conference UCC selects a woman in ministry to be awarded the Leysath award, named after the Reverend Murdale Leysath, celebrating an outstanding woman in ministry.
 Rev. Kay Welsch received this award of distinction at the Annual Meeting of the Minnesota Conference UCC in June.

 Blood pressure checks